 It’s an almost unheard-of technique these days.
 Luckily at the farm, we have access to Katie’s dad Merv, who is a trained grafter and orchardist with well over 60 years of experience to guide us.

 Different types of grafting

 There are lots of different types of winter (or spring) grafting.
 The three main ones we use on the farm (and teach in the Grow Great Fruit program) are whip-tongue, cleft, and bark grafting.
-You can find out more about them here.

 Root grafting uses the first of those techniques; whip-tongue grafting.

 It’s one of the easiest and most reliable forms of attaching the rootstock (in this case – the roots!) to the scion wood.